Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Conclusion

 \section{Conclusion}

-In this work, we present the design, modeling, and control of a novel hybrid aerial-terrestrial vehicle, Tilt-Ropter.
-By integrating tilt rotors with passive wheels, the platform achieves energy-efficient ground locomotion while preserving aerial agility.
-A control allocation formulation was introduced to characterize the mapping between actuator inputs and the desired wrench, which in turn enabled a unified NMPC framework for trajectory tracking and smooth transitions across aerial and terrestrial locomotion modes.
-Furthermore, an external wrench estimation method enhanced robustness during ground contact and environmental interaction.
-The proposed hybrid aerial–terrestrial system was validated through hardware-in-the-loop simulations and real-world experiments, demonstrating reliable multi-modal locomotion, smooth mode transition, and promising energy efficiency.
+In this work, we presented the design, modeling, and control of Tilt-Ropter, a fully actuated hybrid aerial-terrestrial vehicle.
+By integrating tilt rotors with passive wheels, the platform achieves energy-efficient ground locomotion while preserving aerial agility and decoupled force-torque control.
+A unified model-based control framework leverages the fully actuated design to achieve trajectory tracking and seamless transitions across aerial and terrestrial modes, while a dedicated control allocation ensures actuator feasibility by implicitly accounting for servo rate limitations.
+To address complex wheel-ground interactions, an actuator-aware external wrench estimation method was incorporated into the control architecture.
+The proposed system was validated through Hardware-in-the-Loop simulations and real-world experiments, demonstrating reliable multi-modal locomotion, smooth mode transitions, and significant energy savings during ground operation.